 - Bore Snake Kit

 Next, you’ll need to find the proper cleaning material for your shotgun.
 There are different types of gun oil available and designed specifically for shotguns.
-Also, the size of your shotgun determines which type of oil you should really use.
+Also, the size of your shotgun determines which type of oil you should use.